Phongtlam/DeepSubs/README.md

 2. npm start: will run web-pack-dev server (on localhost:3000)
 3. Happy coding!

-You will need to create an .env file with these fields DATABASE_LOCAL <br>
+You will need to create a .env file with these fields <br>
+DATABASE_LOCAL <br>
 DATABASE_URL <br>
 FB_ID <br>